ivankruchkoff/google-authenticator/readme.txt

 4. Google Authenticator app on Android

 == Changelog ==
+= 0.51 =
+* Fix a regression that broke app passwords

 = 0.50 =
 * New maintainer ivankk
 * Conditionally include base32 class